 To avoid the same demise I had to learn the hard way, I have assembled a list of ten amazing jackets for $500 or less that are backed by great reviews (in some cases hundreds) and have tried my best to cover jacket options for different riding styles and safety levels.
 Where possible, I leaned into the motorcycle jacket reviews at our sister site webBikeWorld.

 To start this list off, I thought it would be smart to begin with a great all-arounder jacket with ample protection and safety features.

-This is a very solid option for riders living in warmer climates and those who aren’t afraid to layer-up for cooler rides.
+This is a very solid option for riders living in warmer climates and those who aren’t afraid to layer up for cooler rides.

-The Klim Induction Jacket features Klim’s Karbonite mesh venting with heavy tear resistance and protection against the pavement that can quickly turn into a cheese-grater given the right speeds.
+The Klim Induction Jacket features Klim’s Karbonite mesh venting with heavy tear resistance and protection against the pavement that can quickly turn into a cheese grater given the right speeds.

 You can find high abrasion zones in the shoulders and elbows, with D30 Level 1 armor hiding beneath those zones.
 The jacket is equipped with many 3m Scotchlite reflective zones in positions designed for ‘maximum biomotion perception’ along the arms and upper back.